-Check out our Headless CMS Explained article that gives a clear explanation for Developers and another one for marketers.
+Check out our Headless CMS Explained article that gives a clear explanation for Developers and another one for marketers and content editors.
 We hope it helps!

 Types of headless CMS

-An API-first CMS, like Prismic and Contentful, serves your content via a REST API or GraphQL API.
+An API-first content management system, like Prismic and Contentful, serves your content via a REST API or GraphQL API.
 This type of CMS provides maximum flexibility in managing content and delivery.

 - Supports integration with various frontend technologies like Next.js and Svelte.

 - Provides content and media asset management functionality.

 - Provides greater flexibility over the design and look of the presentation layer.

 - There are no content delivery limitations, as content can be distributed to any frontend (presentation layer) via APIs.

 - Increased costs as you experience higher traffic on your website.